-Income tax is imposed on the 'taxable income' of taxable entities.
+Income tax is imposed on the taxable income of "taxable entities".
 Taxable entities generally include individuals, companies, and limited partnerships (except certain venture capital limited partnerships).
-'Look-through' entities generally include trusts and general-law partnerships.
+"Look-through" entities that are not taxable entities generally include trusts and general-law partnerships.
 Despite its name, taxable income is broadly accounting profits of the taxpayer that are subject to various modifications required by the tax law.